smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 9. The proxy should try connecting to WiFi only when Driver Distraction is OFF.
 10. The proxy should try connecting to WiFi as soon as possible upon receiving `OnSystemRequest` notification with `CONNECT_WIFI` request type.
 11. Policy table should be updated to include below-mentioned RPCs.
 These RPCs should be updated in aseparate `functional group`, so that, if required, the user can specifically disable WiFi credentials and status sharing with their app while allowing other RPCs.
 OEMs, if they require, can enable the RPC message protection feature for below-mentioned Mobile APIs.
-12. The core should check the policy table and user consent to share WiFi status info before sending a response for below mentioned RPCs.
+12. SDL Core should check the policy table and user consent to share WiFi status info before sending a response for below-mentioned RPCs.

 ```
 <enum name="FunctionID" internal_scope="base" since="1.0">